jpylypiw/easywall/README.md

 - :heavy_check_mark: create a setup.py and setup.cfg file for publishing
 - :heavy_check_mark: create a requirements.txt file with all the requirements
 - :heavy_check_mark: create github actions testing and linting
+- :heavy_check_mark: implement custom rules feature
-- :x: create unit tests for all classes in easywall folder
+- :heavy_check_mark: create unit tests for all classes in easywall folder
 - :x: create unit tests for all classes in web folder
 - :x: rework all classes in easywall folder
 - :x: rework all classes in web folder